 - 35.1 To cast his or her vote by text message the voter will need to gain access to the text message voting facility by sending a text message to the designated telephone number or telephone short code provided in the voter information. - 35.2 The text message sent by the voter must contain his or her voter ID number and the numerical voting code for the candidate or candidates, for whom he or she wishes to vote. - 35.3 The text message sent by the voter will need to be structured in accordance with the instructions on how to vote contained in the voter information, otherwise the vote will not be cast.

-Procedure for receipt of envelopes, internet votes, telephone votes and text message votes before the close of the poll, that officer is to open it as soon as is practicable; and rules 37 and 38 are to apply.
+Procedure for receipt of envelopes, internet votes, telephone votes and text message votes

 36. Receipt of voting documents